FromageSauvage/FromsARDucky/README.md

-# FromsARDucky
+# FromsHID
-From's arduino rubber ducky
+From's arduino "rubber ducky"

 From's Human interface device is a program made for your arduboy to emulate a keyboard or a mouse very simply...
 The comments in the code are in french.